Experience Registration Status

-- Blocked - blocked from accessing the employee experience and unable to receive emails or notifications from the program.
+If a user appears as Blocked then they are blocked from accessing either the employee experience or Studio and they will not receive emails or notifications from the program.

-A user's program role indicates the level of permission to access your program - employee experience only or employee experience and Program Studio.
-It is possible to grant access to only certain pages within Program Studio.
+A user's program role indicates the level of permission to access your program - employee experience only or employee experience and Studio.
+Studio-level roles have different levels of access within Studio.

-Able to see pages under Measure in Program Studio for a specific program.
+Able to see the Analyze page under Measure in Studio for a specific program.

-Able to see pages under both Publish and Measure in Program Studio for a specific program.
+Able to see pages under both Publish and Measure in Studio for a specific program.

-Able to see all sections (Publish, Connect, Measure, Manage, Configure) of Program Studio for a specific program.
-Able to grant (or demote) other Program Managers, Publishers, and Analysts.
+Able to see all sections (Publish, Connect, Measure, Manage, Configure) of Studio for a specific program.
+Able to grant (or demote) other Program Managers, Publishers, Channel Contributors, and Analysts.

-Able to see all sections of all programs within an organization in Program Studio.
-Able to edit the role and notification settings of all users including Administrators and other studio users.
-Previously known as Brand Manager.
+Able to see all sections of Studio for all programs within an organization in Studio.
+Able to edit the role and notification settings of all users including Administrators and other Studio users.

 Roles Permission Table